theirongolddev/gitlab-insights/docs/ux-design-specification.md

 This UX specification will be successful if it enables:

-1. **Clear Implementation Path:** Developers can implement features without ambiguity
+1. **Clear Implementation Path:** Developers can implement Phase 1 (mouse-driven) and Phase 2 (keyboard layer) without ambiguity
-2. **Consistent Experience:** All UX patterns documented, no "figure it out" moments
+2. **Consistent Experience:** All UX patterns documented for both phases, no "figure it out" moments
-3. **Accessible by Default:** WCAG AA compliance from day one
+3. **Accessible by Default:** WCAG AA foundation in Phase 1, keyboard navigation excellence in Phase 2
-4. **Performance-Optimized:** Design decisions support <500ms loads, <1s search
+4. **Performance-Optimized:** Design decisions support <500ms loads, <1s search, <3s manual refresh (polling architecture)
-5. **Keyboard-First Identity:** Vim-style navigation feels natural and empowering
+5. **Progressive Enhancement:** Phase 1 fully functional with mouse, Phase 2 enhances with keyboard shortcuts without refactoring

 ---